17 Best 404 Page Examples to Reclaim Lost Visitors

-While it might sound like a pretty wild claim, a properly optimized 404 page has the power to transform lost site visitors into loyal, returning customers.
+It might sound like a pretty wild claim.
+But a properly optimized 404 page has the power to transform lost site visitors into loyal, returning customers.

-Before we start, let’s look at why having a 404 landing page matters for your business.
+Before we share the best 404 pages, let’s look at why having a 404 landing page matters for your business.

 What Is a 404 Error Page and Why Do You Need One?

 You might already know that over time some website links go bad.
-It might be due to moving product pages around, deleting poor content, changing your web design, or even changing your website’s permalink structure.
+It might be due to missing pages, deleting poor content, changing your web design, or even changing your website’s permalink structure.

 But here’s the thing…

 Those deleted or moved pages will often appear in search engines or social media on their old URLs.
-So when someone clicks to visit them, they’ll see a 404 error page.
+So when someone clicks to visit them, they’ll see a 404 error page showing a page not found message.
 This can also happen if they miss-type a URL or click on a broken or dead link.

 With that in mind, take a good, hard look at your current 404 page design.
 Does it accurately reflect your brand?